Veterinarian

 What would you do if a client brings in their injured animal but doesn't have enough money for the medical attention?

-Asked by Jasmine over 8 years ago
+Asked by Jasmine about 9 years ago

 This is always a tough situation.
 Veterinary clinics operate on a very small profit margin, so believe me when I say that most vets aren't wealthy and are happy to make ends meet.
 Because of this vets can't really afford to treat pets who come through the door with no method of payment.
 A vet who does this frequently will go out of business quickly (and it's happened many times).
 When a vet expects payment, it's simply because they have many bills to pay, not because they are "money hungry".